awsdocs/amazon-kendra-developer-guide/doc_source/data-source-database.md

   ```
 + **ConnectionConfiguration**—The type of database engine that runs the database\.
 The `DatabaseHost` field must be the Amazon Relational Database Service \(Amazon RDS\) instance endpoint for the database\.
 Don't use the cluster endpoint\.
 + **DatabaseEngineType**—Configuration information that's required to connect to a database\.
 For more details, see [ConnectionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_ConnectionConfiguration.html)\.
-+ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your database account\.
++ **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials for your database account\.
 The secret is stored in a JSON structure with the following keys:

   ```
   {